-By embracing, enacting, and fortifying the Citizen Story, we will be able to face the challenges of economic insecurity, climate crisis, public health threats, and political polarisation.
-We will be able to build a future.
-We will be able to have a future.
-That is how vital a contribution this book makes.
+By embracing, enacting, and fortifying the Citizen Story, we will be able to face the challenges of economic insecurity, climate crisis, public health threats, and political polarisation, together.
+We will be able to build a future together.

-Jon delivers his Opening Provocation to the Athens Democracy Forum, the world’s most influential conference on the future of democracy, in 2020.
+This is my interview with New York Times journalist Max Strasser at the Athens Democracy Forum, the world’s most influential conference on the future of democracy, in 2021.

 Killing the Consumer

-Jon and the New Citizenship Project team use their Subject-Consumer-Citizen framework to set out three possible futures for humanity.
+In this piece, I and the New Citizenship Project team use our Subject-Consumer-Citizen framework to set out three possible futures for humanity.